licheng-xu-echo/RXNBarrier/README.md

 - geometric 1.0.1
 - ase 3.22.1
 - Gaussian 16 (optional)

+## Installation
+Execute the command within the project directory ('RXNBarrier' folder), to install `rxnb` as a package:

 ## Usage
 For reaction thermodynamic free energy barrier calculations, users can run the following command: